Skip to main content

 • Yes, assuming all other eligibility criteria are met, your organisation would be able to apply for a second loan up to a maximum funding amount of £130,000 across all loans/grants applications.

 • Yes, certain renewable technologies are not eligible for the cashback offer.
-These are wind turbines, micro-hydro systems, biomass room heaters (with radiators), combined heat and power with biomass, anaerobic digestion gas condensing boiler, gas boiler-burner management, and gas boiler-burner replacement.
+These are wind turbines, micro-hydro systems, biomass room heaters (with radiators), combined heat and power with biomass, anaerobic digestion gas condensing boiler, gas boiler-burner management and gas boiler-burner replacement.
 The renewable technologies eligible for SME loan funding are listed in ‘What measures are eligible?’ above.

 Cashback funding will not be available to organisations: